 4. 5Strands Pet Food Intolerance Test

-- Severity-based results: Categorizes responses to help prioritize dietary changes
+- Clear severity ratings: Results are categorized to help prioritize dietary changes

 - Severity levels provided